Blockchain - Cost Engineering

 Frequently asked questions

-How accurate is per-function gas?
+How accurate is per function gas estimation?

 Why is Base sometimes cheaper than Arbitrum?

-Do Cosmos chains use the same model?
+Do Cosmos chains use the same gas model as EVM?

-Does this account for EIP-4844?
+Does this estimator account for EIP 4844 blob fees?

-Can I estimate proxy patterns?
+Can I estimate proxy upgrade pattern costs?

 You can approximate proxy patterns by increasing deployment bytecode and adding function overhead.
 For exact cost, compile the proxy and implementation with your actual tooling.
+Most proxies add 5 to 10 percent overhead on regular calls and a one time deployment cost for the proxy contract itself.

-How fresh is the gas feed?
+How fresh is the gas price data in this tool?